GuillaumeJasmin/redux-crud-manager/README.md

 [v0.4 docs](docs/v0.4/README.md)

-## Keep your redux store sync with your server.
+## Keep your redux store synced with your server.

 Redux CRUD Manager provide a simple way to sync your redux store with your remote server.